 Makarska, Croatia: A complete travel guide

 This post may contain affiliate links.
-I receive a small commission if you use these links, with no extra cost to you.
+I will receive a small commission if you use these links.

 The port town of Makarska sits in the centre of the beautiful Makarska Riviera in southern Croatia.
 Stretching for 60 km from Brela to Gradac, along the Adriatic Sea, the Makarska Riviera boasts some of the best beaches in Croatia.